 Today, we will be enjoying - what else? - a Manhattan, served in our preferred style, Sweet.

-Today is Iceland's National Day, commemorating Iceland's independence from Denmark in 1944, and also a famous day for rain.
+Today is Iceland's National Day, commemorating Iceland's independence from Denmark in 1944.

 Icelanders will be marking today with parades through towns, some of them headed by Iceland's stumpy little ponies, and others by hopefully less stumpy boy scouts, and, one assumes, ample consumption of the national spirit, Brennivin, AKA Black Death.